 Divorce is hard.
 On top of the emotional turmoil, you are also faced with the unpleasant task of dividing your property.
 Equitable Distribution, the process for dividing the property accumulated during your marriage, has several important legal limitations you should be aware of.
 That is why it is important to contact an Equitable Distribution and Property Settlement attorney in Monroe, NC.
+There are 4 things you need to know about equitable distribution & your divorce.

 1. Equitable Distribution Only Applies to Marital Property

-A marriage is not only a union of people, but it is also a union of things.
+Marriage is not only a union of people, but it is also a union of things.
 It is important to know that the property your spouse brought into the marriage, in addition to gifts received from a friend or loved one other than your spouse, is not marital property and will not be considered as such when your assets are divided.
 Knowing what qualifies as marital property helps the process run smoothly and alleviates conflict during this stage of your divorce.

 2. The Divorce Does NOT Have to be Final Before Dividing Your Property

-While parties to a divorce are required to live separate and apart for at least one year before an absolute divorce can be granted, it is not necessary that the divorce be finalized prior to equitable distribution.
-Rather, couples can begin the division of martial property while waiting for a final decree of divorce.
+While parties to a divorce are required to live separate and apart for at least one year before an absolute divorce can be granted, it is not necessary that the divorce is finalized prior to equitable distribution.
+Rather, couples can begin the division of marital property while waiting for a final decree of divorce.
 Oftentimes, couples can reach an agreement as to Equitable Distribution during mediation before the divorce is final.

 3. Property Items are Valued at a Fair Market Value